ShayJordan/shay.github.io/_pages/downloads.md

 LaTeX Files
 ------
+**Important!** In order to use the `.tex` files linked below, you must also download the associated `.cls` file and either put it in the same folder as the `.tex` file, or in your TeX system files.
+{: .notice}

 During my time spent studying Mathematics at UEA, I created a bunch of really nice LaTeX templates and class files to make my life easier when writing courseworks and various other documents.
 They're not much use to me now, but I'm sure they will be to someone -- so here they are!

-**Important!** In order to use the `.tex` files linked below, you must also download the associated `.cls` file and either put it in the same folder as the `.tex` file, or in your LaTeX system files.
-{: .notice}

 **Coursework Template**